lazaroro-cell/Group_3_Baseball_Savant/README.md

 - The model only uses batting statistics; defensive and situational factors are not included.

 - Projections are based on linear regression, which may not capture sudden changes (injuries, role changes, coaching changes, etc.).

+- Extreme outliers were trimmed (5th–95th percentile) to stabilize results.

 **Future Work:**